openebs/openebs/e2e/jenkins/README.md

    fi
    ```

-- The above script clones _openebs_ repository for running Ansible Playbooks.
+- The script clones _openebs_ repository for running Ansible Playbooks.
 - The script also sets up ARA for reporting.
-- Finally it runs the _CI.yml_ to perform _Continuous Integration_ of _OpenEBS_ modules
+- Finally it runs the _CI.yml_ to perform _Continuous Integration_ of _OpenEBS_ modules.

 ### How-to - Fill the Post Build Actions Category

 #### Adding Post Build Task And Slack Notifications

-- Click on the _Add post-build action_ combobox and select _Post build task_ plugin.
+- Click _Add post-build action_ drop-down list and select _Post build task_ plugin.
-  - In the _Log Text_ textbox enter text: _vagrant up_.
+  - In the _Log Text_ textbox enter text: _vagrant up_
-  - Enter the below script in the provided script editor.
+  - Enter the script below in the script editor provided.

    ```bash
    #!/bin/bash